San Diego Daily Journal: KSDJ

 In 1946, McKinnon started KSDJ, a 5,000 watt CBS affiliate radio station, advertised with the tagline "The Voice of The Daily Journal.
 Its call sign was derived from the Journal name.
-Originally owned personally by McKinnon, the station was bought by the Journal in 1947 as part of the deal which made Anderson the Journals majority owner.
+Originally owned personally by McKinnon, the station was bought by the Journal in 1947 as part of the deal which made Kennedy the Journals majority owner.
 The radio station was sold to Charles E. Salik on October 21, 1948, and in January 1949 its call sign was changed to KCBQ.